Regulatory actions for Oct. 30, 2025

 Oct.
 30, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Nexalin Technology, Sirona Medical.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Biomarin, Exousia, Merck, Mimetech.

 Briefs